Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

 ## Stage 0.4 - Backup workload manager data

 To prevent any possibility of losing workload manager configuration data or files, a backup is required.
-Execute all backup procedures (for the workload manager in use) located in the `Troubleshooting and Administrative Tasks` sub-section of the `Install a Workload Manager` section of the `HPE Cray Programming Environment Installation Guide: CSM on HPE Cray EX`.
+Execute all backup procedures (for the workload manager in use) located in the `Troubleshooting and Administrative Tasks` sub-section of the `Install a Workload Manager` section of version `23.05` of the
+`HPE Cray Programming Environment Installation Guide: CSM on HPE Cray EX`.
 The resulting backup data should be stored in a safe location off of the system.

 If performing an upgrade of CSM and additional HPE Cray EX software products using the IUF, return to the [Upgrade CSM and additional products with IUF](../operations/iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md)